WELCOME TO LOCAL HISTORY HUB

 Local History Hub is building a UK-wide network of teacher-led hubs - each one rooted in local stories, shaped by schools, and sustained through collaboration between educators, heritage partners and communities.

-Explore the map below to discover where our hubs are based and learn more about each one.
+Explore the map below to discover where our active and future hubs are based and learn more about each one.

 These hubs are already active, connecting schools and communities across their regions: